Andrews54757/FastStream/README.md

 ## Youtube issues
 We've been seeing issues with Youtube not working for some people using FastStream.
 This is because of an ongoing effort by Google to thwart third-party clients and adblockers.
 If you are having trouble with Youtube, please let us know in the issue tracker!

+### Troubleshooting Youtube issues
+1. Make sure you are using the latest version of FastStream.
+2. Try clearing your browser cache and reinstalling the extension.
+3. Search the issue tracker to see if your issue has already been reported.
+If it has, please add any relevant information to the existing issue.
+If it hasn't, please create a new issue with as much detail as possible.

 ## Browser compatibility
 Tested using Chrome and Firefox.
 Other chromium based browsers (such as Edge) will also likely work.